SM City CDO Uptown

-SM City CDO Uptown, formerly known as SM City Cagayan de Oro and also known as SM City Cagayan De Oro Uptown, is a shopping mall located in Carmen, Cagayan de Oro, Philippines.
+SM City CDO Uptown, formerly known as SM City Cagayan de Oro and also known by the locals as SM Uptown, is a shopping mall located in Carmen, Cagayan de Oro, Philippines.
 It is owned and operated by SM Prime Holdings and is the first SM Supermall in Northern Mindanao.
 It opened on November 15, 2002 with a total gross floor area of 111,837 sqm on a 5.2 ha land.

 In June 2022, the mall was renamed to SM City CDO Uptown to distinguish it from SM CDO Downtown, which is also located in the city.
 It is the first mall to bear the new SM logo.